LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 The basic idea is to keep a main current copy of a project at a place like bitbucket.
 Anywhere that you work, you can download a copy of the central version.
 You can add and change files.
-There are several layers insulating changes to local files form changes to the central repository:
+There are several layers insulating changes to local files from changes to the central repository:

 - You must explicitly *add* any new file names you want the repository to track.